MercierEva/DepotStage/README.md

 # DepotStage

-- Need to configure th db.env file in docker folder with your password
+- Need to configure the db.env file in docker folder with your password

 - $cd jupyterDocker && docker build -t jupyterlab:latest .